 What do you think of our social media channels right now?

 This question can be tricky for an agency, especially if your channels are diabolically bad and they don’t wish to appear rude in telling you so.

 Assuming you provided your proper company name and website on the contact form, that agency should have several days to check out your channels and get a feel for your social media marketing.

-Many agencies identify as digital marketing agencies, content marketing companies, or video marketing companies and this is often where their true expertise lies.
+Many agencies identify as digital marketing agencies, social agency, content marketing companies, video marketing companies, and micro-influencer agencies, and this is often where their true expertise lies.
 Of course, this also ties into you knowing what you want from your agency.

-Many agencies sign NDA (nondisclosure) agreements with clients so they won’t be able to reveal everything, however there will be one or two examples they can share with you.
+Many agencies sign NDA (nondisclosure) agreements with clients so they won’t be able to reveal everything.
+However, there will be one or two examples they can share with you.